Don’t let difficult substances control your cleaning validation

 Some products have complicated organic structures and/or are difficult to oxidise, such as proteins and high molecular weight compounds.
 For these challenging applications, it may be necessary to consider different TOC vial types and perform recovery studies to determine suitability.
 While some substances are difficult, it doesn’t always mean they can’t be recovered.

-Join this webinar to hear examples of best practices for performing TOC recovery studies for cleaning validation applications, including comparison of pre-acidified and non-acidified vials.
+Watch this webinar on-demand to hear examples of best practices for performing TOC recovery studies for cleaning validation applications, including comparison of pre-acidified and non-acidified vials.
 Learn how to take control and detect difficult substances.

 Key learning points

 - Challenges of difficult-to-recover compounds in cleaning validation applications

 - Examples of TOC recovery studies and best practices